Born to be recycled: a comprehensive population synthesis of the Galactic millisecond pulsars: Results

 Although the middle panel displays what we classified as pulsars in $\gamma$-ray surveys only, we still computed their expected radio flux using Eq.~\eqref{eq:rad_lum}.
 This choice is motivated by the fact that, once a pulsar is detected in $\gamma$ rays, it is often followed up with dedicated radio observations.
-As a result, nearly all $\gamma$-ray pulsars eventually have some form of radio measurement associated with them.
+As a result, \matteo{most of the} $\gamma$-ray pulsars eventually have some form of radio measurement associated with them.
 However, these follow-up observations are not linked to any specific survey.
 As a result, in the ATNF data, many $\gamma$-ray pulsars that do emit in radio are not listed as being associated with a radio survey, which is the criterion we used to classify pulsars as either radio-loud or radio-quiet in Fig.~\ref{fig:PPdot_rg}.
-Consequently, $\sim85$\% of the objects we label as pulsars in $\gamma$-ray surveys only in the simulation actually have radio fluxes greater than 30~µJy and a geometry that would allow to see pulsations, i.e $|\zeta-\chi| \leq \rho $, which in real observations would almost always lead to a radio detection \citep{saa+23}.
+Consequently, $\sim71$\% of the objects we label as pulsars in $\gamma$-ray surveys only in the simulation actually have radio fluxes greater than 30~µJy and a geometry that would allow to see pulsations, i.e $|\zeta-\chi| \leq \rho $, which in real observations would almost always lead to a radio detection \citep{saa+23}.
 Indeed, in the sample of 117 pulsars used in this work from the 3PC catalog labeled as pulsars in $\gamma$-ray surveys only, only 6 of them actually lack any radio detection, either from surveys or from targeted observations.
-This corresponds to 94.9\% of $\gamma$-ray pulsars not seen in a radio survey, which have a radio counterpart, reinforcing the consistency between our simulation and the observations.
+This corresponds to 94.9\% of $\gamma$-ray pulsars not seen in a radio survey, which have a radio counterpart.

 We can compare the simulated and observed $\gamma$-ray light-curve peak separation $\Delta$ in Fig.~\ref{fig:histo_gpeaksep}.
 The separation $\Delta$ is computed according to \citet{p11} by

 Here, $\zeta$ is the angle between the line of sight and the rotation axis, and $\chi$ the magnetic inclination angle.
 All distributions are normalised to yield probability distribution functions (pdfs), by dividing each pdf by the total number of pulsars—observed or simulated.
 Since the signal is periodic and the definition of the main peak is arbitrary, the peak separation $\Delta$ is restricted to the interval [0, 0.5]; values larger than 0.5 are mapped to $1 - \Delta$ via a phase shift.
 Figure~\ref{fig:histo_gpeaksep} shows a striking agreement between the observed and simulated $\gamma$-ray peak separation distributions, indicating that the striped wind model reproduces this geometric feature well, as it was also the case for the normal pulsars in \citet{spm+24}.
 Moreover, for the observed sample, separations smaller than 0.15 are likely unresolved, which explains why this region shows poorer agreement with the observations.
 Nevertheless, the overall trend of the curve remains consistent between the observations and the simulations.